-Providing a safe and secure environment for our students, faculty, and staff is a top priority at San Jacinto College.
-In light of the tragic situations in recent years at other colleges, the College has partnered with Blackboard Connect to create San Jacinto College ALERTME, which will contact members of the campus community through voice and text messages in the event of an emergency situation.
+Providing a safe and secure environment for our students, faculty, staff, and community is a top priority at San Jacinto College.
+San Jacinto College has partnered with Blackboard Connect to create SJC AlertMe, which will contact members of the College community through email, voice, and text messages in the event of an emergency situation.

-San Jacinto College ALERTME will provide San Jacinto College with another communication tool to keep students, faculty, and staff informed during threatening situations and weather-related closings.
-In order to receive voice and text messages, you must provide your telephone and/or cell phone number to the College by logging into your account on SOS and clicking on the red San Jacinto College ALERTME tab.
+SJC AlertMe provides San Jacinto College with another communication tool to keep students, faculty, staff, and the community informed during threatening situations and weather-related closings.
+In order to receive email, voice, and text messages, you must provide your current, up-to-date, personal contact information.
+San Jacinto College current students, faculty, and staff should do this through SOS.
+Members of the San Jacinto College community who wish to receive SJC AlertMe messages should sign up via the link below.

-San Jacinto College ALERTME will be activated when the College determines a serious threat exists and the College community must take immediate action to remain safe and secure.
-The system will also be used to announce an unscheduled College and / or campus closing, or cancellation of classes due to severe weather.

-San Jacinto College ALERTME will call each phone number that you provide in SOS regardless of whether or not the call is answered.
+SJC AlertMe will be activated when the College determines a serious threat exists and the College community must take immediate action to remain safe and secure.
+The system will also be used to announce an unscheduled College and / or campus closing, or cancellation of classes due to situations such as severe weather.
+Email is the official form of communication with San Jacinto College students, faculty, staff, and community.
+All SJC AlertMe alerts will be sent via email to students' San Jacinto College email account, as well as any other email provided.
+When a voice message is sent, SJC AlertMe will call each phone number that you provide regardless of whether or not the call is answered.
 Text messages will only be sent once.